 UK man opted to remain in Thai prison

-UK drug dealer put trust in Thai legal process
+UK drug dealer put trust in the Thai legal process